Voltron369/launcher/README.md

 ## Features ✨

   * **GUI Status Panel**: A clean, "always on top" window shows the real-time status of all required components.
-  * **USB Joystick Check**: Verifies that your specific joystick or HOTAS is connected and recognized by Windows.
+  * **USB Device Check**: Verifies that your specific device or HOTAS is connected and recognized by Windows.
   * **Application Check**: Monitors a configurable list of essential applications (e.g., SimHaptic, VoiceAttack, MOZA Pit House) to ensure they are running.
   * **One-Click Start**: Start any missing application directly from the monitor's GUI.
   * **Auto-Launch**: Once all systems are green, the script automatically launches your main flight simulator (e.g., Falcon BMS, DCS, MSFS) and closes the monitor.
-  * **Customizable**: Easily configure joystick names, application paths, and even the colors of the GUI.
+  * **Customizable**: Easily configure device names, application paths, and even the colors of the GUI.

 -----